Search Results

 The Opportunity

 Each year several of APEGA's 10 branches host local Science Olympics Events in their communities.
-These interactive, interschool engineering and geoscience events challenge students in grades 4 – 12 to compete in a series of application and problem-solving challenges designed to promote teamwork, creative thinking, and fun.
+These interactive, interschool engineering and geoscience events challenge elementary students to compete in a series of application and problem-solving challenges designed to promote teamwork, creative thinking, and fun.

-If you're looking for a way to promote STEM education in your community, the Fort McMurray Branch is currently seeking enthusiastic volunteers interested in sharing their passion for engineering and geoscience with students at the 2025 APEGA Science Olympics.
-Volunteer in-person at the Fort McMurray, Edmonton, or Calgary events.
+If you're looking for a way to promote STEM education in your community, the Central Alberta and Peace Region Branches are currently seeking enthusiastic volunteers interested in sharing their passion for engineering and geoscience with students at the 2026 APEGA Science Olympics.
 These events are great opportunities to foster a love for Engineering and Geoscience in students and promote your profession in the community

 Event Dates